 You need a managing editor.

 What does a managing editor do?
 It’s not actually a new role — managing editors have long played a critical role in journalism — but they’re a fairly novel development for enterprise content marketing teams and are even rarer in smaller teams.
 Even people already doing this work may not think to describe their role using that term.

 What Does a Managing Editor Do?

 The managing editor owns content at an organization.
-They are responsible for merging content with brand, and they have a knack for spotting a great story.
+They are responsible for merging content with the brand, and they have a knack for spotting a great story.

 They wear a lot of hats, and they do much more than write or edit.
 A managing editor is not “our writer.”
 They make complex business decisions, and they should be deeply involved in making sure all content initiatives are tied directly to business goals.

 Here’s what they do:

 - Develop a content strategy that aligns with big-picture business goals.
 A good content strategy is short and simple, but capable of flexibility and growth.
 It’s up to the managing editor to identify the audience, the big ideas to put forth, the channels for dissemination and the audience’s intended reaction to content offerings.
 The managing editor measures the success of content offerings and uses that data to modify and evolve their content strategy.

 - Collaborate with sales and marketing leaders.
 And beyond.
 A great managing editor connects individuals across the organization to build a cohesive brand.
 They rely on expert advice from each facet of the organization — every role is important, and each player deserves to have their voice heard.
 The managing editor has the privilege of pulling these voices together to create content that is engaging and unique.